JoseRaul42/PersonalAINewsBot/README.md

 The following technologies are used in this project:

 - **JavaScript**: JavaScript is used for web scraping and sending results to the local server via Puppeteer library.
 - **LMStudio**: LMStudio is an open-source platform that helps you create and manage local LLMs (Language Models).
-It's used here to establish a connection between the local model and our application.
+It's used here to establish a connection between the local model and the output of the web scrape results.
-- **Python**: Python serves as the main programming language for executing scripts and coordinating all the components of this project.
+- **Python**: Python serves as the main programming language for executing scripts and coordinating the 2 main components of this project which allow you to use this as a template develop the project further.
 The main script is named `main.py`.

 ## How It Works